 Have you ever been at an event and watched the siblings play video games on the sidelines?
-Please forgive me for any potential offense, but this infuriates me.
-I know that events can be long and little ones might need some distracting, but most children can be involved in supporting their siblings.
-Save the video games for practices or another time.
+If at all possible, save the video games for practices or another time.
 Get involved as a family in cheering for your child or congratulating them on the hard work they put into this activity.

 This will give kids good practice saying supportive things to one another and it will give them something to talk about.
 If they are each living separate lives with individual interests, it becomes challenging to have meaningful conversations.

-5. Build strong sibling relationships by teaching them how to be a godly sibling
+5. Teach them how to be a godly sibling